 The following tweeters are suitable for the conversion

-Only a few of us own a CNC milling machine.
-To build such a simple construction as this adapter plate, there is no need for anyone!
-With jigsaw, cordless screwdriver, router and the following step-by-step instructions, the construction of the adapter plate should not be a problem.
-It does not even have to be measured 🙂 Let's go ...
+With a jigsaw, cordless screwdriver, router and the following step-by-step instructions, building the adapter plate yourself shouldn't be a problem.
+It doesn't even have to be measured 🙂 Let's go ...

 - Download PDF (click on the picture)

 - Print out with Acrobat Reader (select option "actual size"!)